OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 ### Federated Identity
-Currently a cloud is not expected to return information for an arbitrary federated identity unless that identity has previously logged into the cloud and the owner of the identity agreed to share the personal information.
+Currently a cloud is not expected to return information for an arbitrary federated identity unless that identity has previously logged in to the cloud and the owner of the identity agreed to share their personal information.
 Later versions of OADA may consider user discovery across the federation.

 ### `me` {userId}